saforem2/personal_site/docs/talks/ai-for-science-2024/ai-for-science-2024.md

 </div>

-## Going Beyond Data Parallelism
+### Going Beyond Data Parallelism

 - ✅ Useful when model fits on single GPU:
   - ultimately **limited by GPU memory**
   - model performance limited by size
-- ❌ When model does not fit on a single GPU:
+- ⚠️ When model does not fit on a single GPU:
-  - Offloading:
+  - Offloading (can only get you so far…):
     -  [DeepSpeed + `ZeRO`](https://www.deepspeed.ai/tutorials/zero/)
     - 🔥 [PyTorch +
       `FSDP`](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/)
-  - Or, resort to additional parallelism strategies…
+  - Otherwise, resort to [model parallelism strategies](#additional-parallelism-strategies)

 ### Going beyond Data Parallelism:  DeepSpeed + `ZeRO`